kairo19/loopmania/assumptions.md

 - Once the battle starts, *all* entities are halted until the battle is finished.
 - An equipped item is destroyed if another supporting item card is used to replace the currently equipped item.
 The specified amount of gold and experience (above) is received by the character in return.
 - An equipped item is destroyed after being equiped for **5** combats.
+- When selling an item of a specified type (e.g. sword, staff, ...), the most recently added item, of that type, will be sold.